 What else is social media doing for the eCommerce buyer’s process?

 It’s informing brands with truckloads of data.
-You can break down who follows your brand with a simple look through social analytics — using that to build buyer personas and useful targeting tools.
+You can break down who follows your brand with a simple look through social analytics to build buyer personas and useful targeting tools.

-It’s also effortless to use social to gather data straight from consumers with surveys and polls.
+Using social media to gather data straight from consumers with surveys and polls is also effortless.

 Social media can help take the guessing game out of online marketing strategies and save brands valuable time and money.

-Without running surveys and polls, brands can also get valuable data just by listening.
+Without surveys and polls, brands can also get valuable data by listening.
 Social listening allows brands to gather useful customer insights without being intrusive.

 Social media users are talking about brands online.
-If you listen, you can learn a lot about yourself and your competitors.
+You can learn a lot about yourself and your competitors if you listen.

-All of which will help identify the messages needed to sell even more products—like if you should be using more pizza emoji.
+All of these will help identify the messages needed to sell even more products—like if you should be using more pizza emoji.

-Understanding how to market your company through social media is a great start…
+Understanding how to market your business on social media is a great start…

-Many business owners and managers are ignoring completely or partially these steps, and they’ve been using social media the wrong way, not defining the right goals and therefore, not measuring ROI adequately.
+Many business owners and managers are ignoring these steps completely or partially, and they’ve been using social media incorrectly, not defining the right goals and, therefore, not measuring ROI adequately.
 As a result, they’re wasting their money, efforts, and time while leaving money on the table.